mayusuf/oscarApi/README.md

 # Installation

-1. Upload all files in a directory in the server
+1. Clone all files from git "https://github.com/mayusuf/oscarApi" in the server

 2. run "composer install"